 Store bought treats like frozen brine shrimp, algae wafers, fish or shrimp pills and flakes are another great way to supplement your crab’s diet.

 These crabs like diversity in food.
-The reason for this is simple, almost all Panther crab in the wild have some plant matter in their diet, and as good as prepared fish/shrimp/crab foods have become, most do not offer much in the way of plant matter to them.
-Therefore, carrot, zucchini cucumber slices, etc. will be a great choice to feed them.
+The reason for this is simple, almost all Panther crabs in the wild have some plant matter in their diet, and as good as prepared fish/shrimp/crab foods have become, most do not offer much in the way of plant matter to them.
+Therefore, carrots, zucchini cucumber slices, etc. will be a great choice to feed them.

 Note: Any medication that contains lots of copper should be avoided as copper is deadly to invertebrates.
 However, it is also necessary for the blood system.
 Read more about it in my article “How Copper Affects Dwarf Shrimp”.